 Once the potatoes are cooked to perfection, it's time to drain and season them:

 Season the potatoes while they are still hot to allow the flavors to absorb better.
 You can use a variety of seasonings, depending on your preference.
-Some popular options include:
+Some popular options include:- Salt and pepper

 For a colorful and flavorful touch, you can garnish the potatoes with chopped fresh herbs, grated cheese, or a sprinkle of paprika before serving.